 If the 'TestConfiguration' of the invoked 'TestDescription' is different from the one of the invoking 'TestDescription', it shall be compatible with it.
 The compatibility rule is defined below.
 In case of different test configurations, 'ComponentInstance's contained in the 'TestConfiguration' of the invoked 'TestDescription' will be substituted with 'ComponentInstance's of the 'TestConfiguration' of the invoking 'TestDescription'.
 Substitution is implicit when both test configurations coincide.
 Explicit substitution is defined using the 'ComponentInstanceBinding'.

-The occurrence of the <undefined> value within the 'DataUse' specification of 'actualParameter' causes undefined semantics of the 'TestDescriptionReference' behaviour at runtime.

 Generalization

 AtomicBehaviour